awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_password_policies.md

 # Manage password policies for AWS Managed Microsoft AD<a name="ms_ad_password_policies"></a>

 AWS Managed Microsoft AD enables you to define and assign different fine\-grained password and account lockout policies \(also referred to as fine\-grained password policies\) for groups of users you manage in your AWS Managed Microsoft AD domain\.
-When you create an AWS Microsoft AD directory, a default domain policy is created and applied to the directory\.
+When you create an AWS Managed Microsoft AD directory, a default domain policy is created and applied to the directory\.
 This policy includes the following settings:

 ****